 Al Dente is one of those under-the-radar neighborhood restaurants in Budapest you hope others won't find out about so as to keep it all for yourself.
-It's an osteria-type casual eatery that serves Italian classics and regional specialties from Puglia (the chef is from Bari, the capital city of Puglia in southern Italy; you will note the Italian chatter wafting from the open kitchen through the dining room, which is always a good sign for an Italian restaurant).
-Al Dente is located in a charming and quiet side street flanked by high-ceilinged, pre-war buildings in Budapest's Palace Quarter.
+It's an osteria-type casual eatery in Budapest's charming Palace Quarter, serving Italian classics and regional specialties from Puglia (the head chef is from Bari in southern Italy; you will note the Italian chatter wafting from the open kitchen through the dining room, always a good sign for an Italian restaurant).

-Al Dente also works well for breakfast.
-They serve Italian morning pastries like cream-filled bomboloni, calzone, and also panzerotto, a fried turnover from Puglia that resembles a calzone, but it's fried, not oven-baked.
+Al Dente also serves Italian morning pastries like cream-filled bomboloni, calzone, and also panzerotto, a fried turnover from Puglia that resembles a calzone, but it's fried, not oven-baked.
 A few doors down, at #9 Krúdy Gyula Street, the same owners operate a small takeout spot ("Al Dente On The Road") specializing in a greater variety of Italian snacks and pastries including arancini, cannoli, and zeppole.

-Note that Al Dente doesn't take reservations, so you may have to wait for a table (grab a drink at Lumen bar down the street while waiting).
+I only wish that Al Dente upgraded their undersized and uncomfortable folding chairs and flimsy tables, which detract from the dining experience.
+Also note that they doesn't take reservations, so you may have to wait for a table (grab a drink at Lumen bar down the street while waiting).